Documentation

 Ready to build?

-Start building your authentication layer today.
+Start building your authentication layer today

-You now understand the full platform: realms, clients, users, consumers, roles, scopes, keys, secrets, and all authentication flows.
+You now understand the full platform: realms, clients, users, consumers, roles, scopes, keys, and all authentication flows.
 Time to bring it to life.